holomodular/ServiceBricks-Cache/README.md

 ## Overview

-This repository contains a cache microservice built using the ServiceBricks foundation.
+This repository contains the cache microservice built using the ServiceBricks foundation.
 The cache microservice exposes a key/value pair object that can be used for simple data storage.
-It also provides a background task for an expiration process to delete cache items once their expiration date occurs.
-There are additional classes added for using this microservice as a semaphore, exposing a locking mechanism that can be used by multiple servers when needing to access a shared resource.
+It includes a semaphore, exposing a locking mechanism that can be used by multiple servers when needing to access a shared resource.
+A background expiration task can be enabled, with an initial delay and interval, to delete expired cache items once their expiration date occurs.
+The expiration process duals as an orphaned lock cleanup, should a lock not be released within the timeout period.

 ## Data Transfer Objects